avaneev/prvhash/README.md

 A proposed short name for hashes created with `prvhash64.h` is `PRH64-N`, where `N` is the hash length in bits (e.g. `PRH64-256`).

-## PRVHASH64_64M ##

-This is a minimized implementation of the `prvhash64` hash function.
-Since arguably it's the smallest hash function in the world, which produces 64-bit hashes of this quality level, it is very useful for hash-tables.
-It is not the fastest hash-function in existence, but its throughput for small strings is competitive.

-Note that for both `prvhash64` and `prvhash64_64m` functions a [SAT solver](https://github.com/pysathq/pysat) can "forge" a preimage quickly, thus these functions should not be used without a secret seed, when an external collision attack is possible (in open systems).

 ## Minimal PRNG for Everyday Use ##

 The core hash function can be easily integrated into your applications, to be